dieghernan/dieghernan.github.io/collections/_drafts/optimize-images-r.md

 </p>
 </div>

-We can chech the reduction of size without reducing the dimensions of the image.
+We can verify that the image has been compressed without reducing its dimensions.

 ``` r
 size_src <- file.size("cyl.png") %>%